Soundpauli/toern/Readme.md

 ---

 ## OPEN-SOURCE AND COMMUNITY-DRIVEN
-As always, tœrn_x408 remains **fully open-source**, with all schematics, code, and design files available for download.
+As always, TŒRN remains **fully open-source**, with all schematics, code, and design files available for download.
 The project encourages collaboration and creativity, inviting users to tweak, modify, and share their own innovations.

 ---